 How serious?
 It causes 17% of all recreational boating fatalities.
 Sure, it’s not illegal to drink on a boat, but you can be cited for having a BAC of .08 or higher while operating a boat.
 Take drinking and boating as seriously as you would drinking and driving: assign a designated captain, bring snacks, and pull over if you’ve had too much to drink onboard.

-Bring a Radio.
 The open water gives us a time to disconnect from our busy lives and reconnect with nature.
 The lack of cell phone reception on your boat is wonderful for peace and quiet, but not great in emergencies.
 Prevent any communication failures by buying a marine radio and keeping it onboard.

 Your boat can only hold so much weight to ensure a smooth trip.
 Make sure you know the maximum capacity your boat can carry, and don’t test its limits.

+You’re excited to get out on your boat, kick back, and catch a few fish.
+You’ve been waiting for this trip for weeks… and you start to see dark clouds rolling in.
+What do you do?
+Unfortunately, you should probably pack your bags and head home.
+If a storm is approaching, it’s best not to stay out on the water.
 If you get caught in a storm, the best place to be is crouched down in the middle of the boat as low as you can get.
 Try your best to avoid this situation by heading to shore as soon as you see crummy weather approaching.